2asm/maze_game/README.md

 # Maze game
-A maze generator written in golang/wasm
+A maze generator written in golang/wasm <br>
+Go to bottom-right corner to win

 ## Try it out
 https://2asm.github.io/maze_game/